Documentation forService Desk

 Introduction

-You can integrate several applications with SolarWinds Service Desk (SWSD) to improve efficiency for all processes within your organization.
-The integration of Jira with SWSD allows you to escalate an incident directly into a Jira project.
+You can connect Jira to Service Desk to improve efficiency for all processes within your organization.
+A Jira connector allows you to escalate an incident directly into a Jira project via an incident's details page.
+In addition, after an issue is closed in Jira, the incident in Service Desk will simultaneously update with the details from Jira.

 Navigation